mcfreund/stroop-rsa/readme.md

 # RSA of color-word Stroop

 Repository for manuscript

 Submitted for publication, 2020-10-21

+---

 ## PIPELINE SUMMMARY

-For each section of the manuscript, these tables summarize relevant info regarding analysis code: file name (script), output (./out/), corresponding figures/tables/sections of manuscript, and purpose.
+This section is broken down by section of the manuscript.
+The tables here connect analysis scripts to parts of the manuscript (Figures, Tables, text sections).

 ### Estimating Coding Strength \beta